baufremax/protractorTempo/readme.md

 `protractor conf.js --params.baseUrl firsturl --suite smoke`
 will overwrite the params.baseUrl with the firsturl set in *conf.js*.

-*browser.baseUrl* represents the url for the nginx server, and *browser.params.baseUrl* represents the url for real htmlaccess server.
+*browser.baseUrl* represents the url for the nginx server, and *browser.params.baseUrl* represents the url for real htmlaccess server. **NOTE:** if you want to use *browser.params.baseUrl* as the server address instead of *browser.baseUrl*, please set *browser.baseUrl* equal to *browser.params.baseUrl* before each test case and before a page object is created.
+Example of this usage can be found at *desktop.spec.ts* file.

 To overwrite the default url for *browser.baseUrl* and *browser.params.baseUrl* through npm command line, try *npm run test -- --baseUrl=[your url]* and *npm run test -- --params.baseUrl=[your url]*. see [this](https://stackoverflow.com/questions/38729791/how-to-pass-parameters-from-npm-command-to-protractor-config-file)